jiaosiyuan785/MaxPicture/README.md

             public void onItemClick(AdapterView<?> adapterView, View view, int i, long l) {
                 Intent in = new Intent();
                 in.setClass(MainActivity.this, MaxPictureActivity.class);
-                in.putExtra("pos", i);//Will pass, I click for the current position in.putStringArrayListExtra("imageAddress", photos);//Will pass,Photos to show the pictures of the collection address startActivity(in);
+                //Will pass, I click for the current position in.putExtra("pos", i);
+                //Will pass,Photos to show the pictures of the collection address in.putStringArrayListExtra("imageAddress", photos);
+                startActivity(in);
             }
         });